Ecuador vs. Other Amazon Regions: Why The Amazon of Ecuador Stands Out

 (Trichechus inunguis)

 The Amazonian Manatee, a gentle giant of the Cuyabeno Reserve, is the only freshwater species of manatee.
-Known for its slow, graceful movements, this herbivorous mammal feeds primarily on aquatic plants.
-With a rounded body and paddle-like flippers, the manatee glides through the waters of the Amazon Basin.
-Interestingly, the Amazonian Manatee can hold its breath for up to 20 minutes underwater, allowing it to remain hidden in the depths for extended periods.
+Known for its slow and graceful movements, this herbivorous mammal mainly feeds on aquatic plants.
+With its round body and paddle-like flippers, the manatee glides smoothly through the Amazon waters.
+Interestingly, it can hold its breath for up to 20 minutes, allowing it to stay hidden underwater for long periods.

 manatee-cuyabeno-mammal